 Alternatively, you could try keeping in contact with the manager or neighbour of the accommodation your child will be staying in so as to be able to reach them in times of emergency.

-Be rest-assured as foreign institutions prioritize their students’ wellbeing and will usually employ a variety of security measures including 24/7 campus security and security surveillance.
+Rest-assured as foreign institutions prioritize their students’ wellbeing and will usually employ a variety of security measures including 24/7 campus security and security surveillance.
 A range of emergency services and student support are also readily available throughout the institution and local areas.
 Students can consider staying on-campus for additional security.

 Support will always be readily available to students.
 Universities have teams dedicated to providing support, including counsellors and career team to encourage students to be the best they can be.
 They are all just a booking away and can help from matters ranging from how to adapt to life in foreign countries to post-graduation careers advice.

 There are various events available for newcomers that your child can join such as AUG Welcome Parties, networking sessions and many more.
-AUG provides monthly updates via newsletters to students and organises various outreach programmes including workshops, education fairs, exam care packs and many more, to keep your child safe and settled abroad.
+AUG provides monthly updates via newsletters to students and organises various outreach programmes including workshops, education fairs, exam care packs and many more to keep your child safe and settled abroad.

 As a parent, anything you do will usually have the best interests of your child in mind.
 Remember that this is a valuable opportunity which will expose your child to new cultures, friends, education and opportunity.